Wexford Co. Courthouse closed rest of the week due to COVID concerns

 CADILLAC — Around 1 p.m.
 Tuesday, a notice was sent out saying the Wexford County Finance Committee had been moved from its original Thursday meeting time to March 16.

 What Tuesday's action means is the offices in the courthouse will be closed the rest of the week, but the courts will continue operations.
-As a result, a person shouldn't assume something in the courts system is canceled.
-If a person has questions, it is best they call the court, probate, district or circuit, to find out directly otherwise they should assume they need to be present.
+As a result, a person shouldn't assume something in the court system is canceled.
+If a person has questions, they should call the probate, district or circuit court to find out directly otherwise they should assume they need to be present.

 Last week, the Wexford County Clerk's Office closed due to a positive case of COVID-19 in one staff member.
 Monday other offices were closed for the same reason.
-Prior to Tuesday's action, the clerk's, the prosecutor, the register of deeds, equalization offices were closed on Monday.
+Before Tuesday's action, the clerk's, the prosecutor, the register of deeds, equalization offices were closed on Monday.

-During the closure, commissioners said the building would be sanitized and the hope is that with the time off any additional illness will come to light prior to the courthouse reopening.
+During the closure, commissioners said the building would be sanitized.
+The hope is with the time off, any additional illness will come to light before the courthouse reopening.

 Commented